Cray-HPE/docs-sat/docs/install.md

 SAT uses S3 storage for several purposes, most importantly to store the site-specific information set with `sat setrev` (see: [Set System Revision Information](#set-system-revision-information)).

-**NOTE:** This procedure is only required after initially installing SAT.
-It is not required after upgrading SAT.

 #### Prerequisites

-- The SAT CLI has been installed following [Install The System Admin Toolkit Product Stream](#install-the-system-admin-toolkit-product-stream)
+- The SAT CLI has been installed following [Install the SAT Product Stream](#install-the-sat-product-stream)
 - The SAT configuration file has been created (See [SAT Authentication](#sat-authentication)).
 - CSM has been installed and verified.